GregerTomas/English/topics/parts-of-speech/pronouns/question-words.md

 > How are you? 💡*Jak se máš?* <br/>
 > How do you get to work? 💡*Jak jezdíš do práce?* <br/>

+## Whom

+💡object pronoun *(me, you, him, her. it, us, you, them)*

+It can be replaced with **who** (it is preferable) if there is no preposition before (if so, the preposition must be moved at the end of the sentence).

+> Whom did you see? ➡ Who did you see? <br/>
+> The man whom we met was handsome. ➡ The man who we met was handsome. <br/>
+> To whom did she talk? ➡ Who did she talk to? <br/>
+> The Browns, with whom we spent our vacation, are very nice people. ➡ The Browns, who we spent our vacation with, are
+> very nice people. <br/>
+> 🔴 To who did she talk? ➡ 🟢 Who did she talk to? <br/>

+We use it especially in short questions with a preposition.

+> She was in the cinema last night.
+With whom? <br/>
+> For whom are you waiting here? <br/>
+> Against whom are you playing that match? <br/>